zynachs/s3k-monitor/project-report.md

 #### *Figure 2: app memory layout*

 ### Authentication
 The technique implemented for generating signatures is by cipher block chaining message authentication code (cbc-mac), and the encryption method used in the block chaining is symmetric aes128.
-This method was not chosen because it is the most secure or best suited for the purpose, but because it was provided to us as a finished library and made implementing the concept of code authentication simpler.
-The scenario we have assumed present is that the monitor and distributor of the application share a secret key.
+This method was not chosen because it is the most secure or best suited for the purpose of this project, but because it was provided to us as a finished library and made implementing the concept of code authentication simpler.
+So, the scenario we have assumed present is that the monitor and distributor of the application share a secret key.

+To make the process of authentication as seamless and realistic as possible a custom file format has been created, the monitor and app need a common way to communicate signatures to one another, see [table 1](#table-1-map-of-file-header).
+The file header first stores the signature of 16 B. The signature is then followed by specific information for each section of the program, this is so the monitor can set up the right memory capabilities before running.
+The header section info covers text, data, rodata, bss, heap and stack.

 The code authentication is done before the application setup and every time the monitor changes the privileges of a memory segment from writable to executable.
 This is to ensure that the policy of code integrity is properly enforced.
 The process of authentication can be described with the following three steps:

-1. The distributor calculates the cbc-mac of the code with the secret key, and formats the code in such a way that the initial 128b of the code contains the signature.
+1. The distributor calculates the signature of the code with the secret key and formats the code with the common containing the signature.
-2. Before loading and setting up the app, the monitor calculates the cbc-mac of the code provided and matches it towards the one provided at distribution.
+2. Before setting up and starting the app, the monitor calculates the signature of the code provided and matches it towards the one provided by the distributor.
 Upon success the monitor starts setting up the app and if the authentication turns out unsuccessful the setup is aborted.
 3. If the app requires more memory during runtime, for example software updates, this can be done after another authentication of the new piece of code.

-To make the process of authentication as seamless and realistic as possible a custom file format has been created.
-As mentioned earlier the signature is stored in the first 16 B of the file.
-The signature is then followed by specific information for each section of the program, this is so the monitor can set up the right memory capabilities before running.
-The header section info covers text, data, rodata, bss, heap and stack.
-This information is parsed from app.elf by a python script getsections.py with the help of pyelftools.
-The sections info is then read by app_format.c which puts together a final file with the complete header.

-A map over the file header:
+#### *table 1: map of file header*
 <style>
     table, th, td {
     border: 1px solid black;